-Towards the end of 2021/22, increased fuel and utility costs and price and pay inflation started to impact upon the Council.
+During the financial year, increased fuel and utility costs and price and pay inflation started to impact upon the Council.
 As a result, the Council has undertaken an assessment of these pressures on the current and future financial position and adjusted forecasts accordingly.
 The Council is satisfied that there is no material uncertainty relating to going concern.